jdjuan/headscroll/README.md

 ### Backend

 1. Store websites searched (both the URL and URI), and keep the count
+2. Store failed website
-2. Admin View to Blacklist and whitelist.
+3. Admin View to Blacklist and whitelist.
    1. https://twitter.com/cifraclub

 ### SEO